Skip to content Skip to navigation

 Academic Title

-After completing the studies, students acquire the title of university bachelor's degree in informatics.
+After completing the studies, students acquire the title University Bachelor of Informatics (univ.bacc.inf.).